iTwin/appui/common/api/core-react.api.md

 import * as React_2 from 'react';
 import * as ReactAutosuggest from 'react-autosuggest';
 import { RelativePosition } from '@itwin/appui-abstract';
-import { UiEvent } from '@itwin/appui-abstract';

 // @public
-export class ActivateSettingsTabEvent extends UiEvent<ActivateSettingsTabEventArgs> {
+export class ActivateSettingsTabEvent extends BeUiEvent<ActivateSettingsTabEventArgs> {
 }

 // @public